Ashley Scenic River

 Wando Woods/Flynn Street Landing – This site is at the end of a residential road, Flynn Street, ending at the Ashley River in North Charleston.
 No parking is available at this site.

 Pierpont Landing - This public landing is located on Church Creek which enters the lower Ashley River from the west.
 This site is located at the end of Cedar Lane, which is off Parsonage Road in West Ashley.
-Parking is very limited at this site.
+This site is suitable for launching canoes and kayaks.

-County Farm Landing – This public landing on the Ashley River provides a boat ramp with docks and plenty of parking.
-The site is located in North Charleston at end of Bridge View Drive just downstream of the I-526 Bridge.
+WO Thomas, Jr. Landing / County Farm Landing – This public landing on the Ashley River is located in North Charleston at the end of Bridge View Drive just downstream of the I-526 Bridge.
+The site provides a boat ramp with docks, picnic shelter with tables, and plenty of parking.

 If you go boating, be aware that currents and water levels in the Ashley River are influenced by daily tidal fluctuations.